 Using a content management system (CMS) can help you create a website that attracts leads through content marketing.
 Specifically, it allows you to create landing pages that you can use to capture leads and send them to your CRM or an email marketing tool.
 While it’s possible to use third-party services for this purpose, having your website built on a CMS makes it easy to regularly create and update content that helps you generate leads.

-For example, Squarespace is a tool for creating everything from simple landing pages to fully-featured ecommerce sites.
+For example, Squarespace is a tool for creating everything from simple landing pages to fully featured ecommerce sites.
 It helps you generate leads by making it easy to build a beautiful website that is highly customizable to fit any business or industry.
 The cover page feature is perfect for creating a simple, one-page website that can be used as a landing page for attracting leads.
-Visit Squarespace for more information.
+Visit Squarespace to get started.

 Services that offer business leads range from buying segmented lists of email contacts to advanced tools that identify prospects based on social media profiles, saving both prospecting time and effort.
-Generally, these services allow you to search for leads by industry, title, location, or company, and provide you with the ability to download a list of contacts that have been confirmed to be accurate.
+Generally, these services allow you to search for leads by industry, title, location, or company, and provide you with the ability to download a list of contacts that are confirmed to be accurate.
 Learn more about where to find the best business leads in this article.

 UpLead is a “real-time verified B2B database” that allows you to buy leads that it has verified and import them directly into your CRM.
 That means that it confirms the contact information is valid, which increases the chances that you’ll be able to make a connection.
 UpLead verifies these contacts upon export, so that you don’t end up with large lists of bounced emails or take a hit to your sender reputation due to bad email addresses.
-Visit UpLead for more information.
+Visit UpLead to get started.

 Frequently Asked Questions (FAQs)